Louis Jean, duc Decazes

 Louis Jean Victor Sévère Decazes de Glücksbierg, 4th Duc Decazes and 4th Hertig af Glücksbierg ([lwi dəkaz]; February 24, 1889 – June 2, 1941), was a French businessman and Thoroughbred racehorse owner and breeder.

 Biography

 Louis Jean Decazes was born in Paris.
 On October 2, 1912, he married at Savigné-l'Evêque Marie Catherine Germaine Couturié (daughter of the Châtelain of Mesnil) (Paris, April 25, 1885 - Lausanne, October 23, 1968), with whom he had five children.
 In 1916 he acquired the Haras d'Ouilly stud farm in Pont-d'Ouilly, Calvados.
 He acquired more land surrounding his property and spent a great deal of money modernizing the facilities.
-In 1918 he purchased Prince Palatine from the English breeder Jack Barnato Joel.
+In 1918 he purchased Prince Palatine from the South African breeder Jack Barnato Joel.
 In 1923, Louis Jean Decazes horse L'Yser won the Grand Steeple-Chase de Paris.

 Beginning in 1921, he was a partner in some horses with François Dupré and in 1930 sold the Haras d'Ouilly property to Dupré.